prathameshk30/C-Algo-practice-/README.md

 # algorithm practice

-Implementing various coding problems and algos in Java/Python for practice and understanding.
+Implementing various coding problems in Java/Python for understanding of DSA.